LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/credentials.md

 ### Add a Basic Authentication credential

+You can create and use a Basic Authentication credential in [API integrations](conversation-builder-integrations-api-integrations.html) when the API has a permanent token that you always want to use.
+The token is created by the system using the user name and password that you specify, and it's valid as long as the password isn't changed.

+Like the Access Token credential (below), this type of credential isn't very secure, so it isn't used very often.

+**To add a Basic Authentication credential**

 1. In the Bot Accounts application, select the name of the organization for which to create the credential.
 2. Click **Credentials** in the upper-right corner.
 3. Click **Add Credentials** in the upper-right corner.